ZoBoRf/ZILCH-How-to/README.md

 g <-- here i typed g
       to suppress the display of
       --More--
-      after a screenful of output
+      after each screenful of output
 ZIL Debugging Compiler 4.5
 --------------------------
 Input file: ZORK2.ZIL